JacobFV/mln-dashboard/README.md

 ### Client

 Known TODO's:
+[ ] use/develop middleware to wrap all requests that require authentication [ ] implement single file server endpoint GET/POST/LIST/DELETE
 [ ] add a client-side dashboard
 [ ] use `next/Link` instead of `mui/link` to precache pages
 [ ] make sure the users verify their email before usering [ ] enable third-party authentication
+[ ] rename `User.username` to `User.name`

 ### Frontend